5 Types of Hernias in Dogs

 A dog's abdomen with sutures after having surgery for an umbilical hernia

-Sometimes a vet may need to prescribe medication to help a dog’s symptoms as the hernia heals, or to ensure the hernia doesn’t become larger.
-For instance, stool softeners may be given to a dog with a perineal hernia to prevent them from straining and tearing it further.
+Sometimes a vet may prescribe medication to help a dog’s symptoms as the hernia heals, or to ensure the hernia doesn’t become larger.
+Stool softeners may be given to a dog with a perineal hernia to prevent them from straining and tearing it further, for example.

 Preventing Hernias in Dogs